Forex Trading Sessions Explained

 We all know that there is only one Foreign Exchange Market that covers the globe and that is open 24/7.

 But trading forex requires movement, ideally a lot of movement, and there are times when the market for a given currency becomes sluggish as most of the forex traders have closed down for the night.

 For example, the New York forex trading session gets very active from 8 a.m. to 5 p.m.
 Eastern Standard Time (US Eastern Time), (Monday to Friday) but then slows down after 5 in the evening.
 Around midnight in New York, it gets pretty slow.

-But London is the largest trading session in the world, so a lot happens there.
+But London is the largest of the forex trading sessions in the world, so a lot happens there.
 It is not unusual for trends set in London to carry on into the New York session.
 When the London session overlaps others, this means that, at those times, trading volume is extremely high.
 This is the time to consider very short-term trades if you are working in these currencies.
-Your broker may also offer you tighter spreads if you trade during these periods.
+Your forex broker may also offer you tighter spreads if you trade during these periods.

-Do watch for trends that start in London and finish in New York.
+Do watch for trends that start in London and finish in New York forex trading sessions.
 That is a particularly interesting approach to trading USD and GBP and the euro (but not the Swiss franc, CHF, because it is pegged to the euro at a fixed rate).

 The London session overlaps that of New York from 1 p.m. to 4 p.m.
 UK time (BST), which corresponds to 6 p.m. to 9 p.m.
 US Eastern time.